 24160.
-Love and Tragedy in Tolstoy's Anna Karenina. (=CHDV 24160, GNDR 24160, HUMA 24160, ISHU 24160) PQ: Third- or fourth-year standing.
+Love and Tragedy in Tolstoy's Anna Karenina.
+PQ: Third- or fourthyear standing.
 Tolstoy's great novel Anna Karenina may be the finest and most compelling depiction in literature of the diverse aspects and outcomes of romantic love.
 Combining humanistic and social scientific perspectives, this course undertakes an intensive study of the novel to examine the joys and sorrows of romantic love, and the successes and tragedies that follow from it, as well as the aesthetic achievement of the novel as a major work of art.
 Resources for understanding the development of the novel's characters and the fate of their relationships are drawn from Freud's Introductory Lectures on Psychoanalysis and other works.
 Bases for a critical appreciation of the novel are drawn from Aristotle's Poetics and Nietzsche's The Birth of Tragedy.
 D. Orlinsky, H. Sinaiko.
-Spring.
+Not offered 2010-11.

 24200.
 Psychoneuroimmunology: Links between the Nervous and Immune Systems.
 PQ: Third- or fourth-year standing, and BIOS 20180s or 20190s.
 This course meets requirements for the biological sciences major.
 This course covers all aspects of neuroimmunoendocrinology at the molecular, cellular, and organismal and social levels.
 M. McClintock, J. Quintans.
-Not offered 2009-10.
+Not offered 2010-11.

 24300.
 Globalization and Neo-Liberalism.
 PQ: Third- or fourth-year standing.
 Developments over the past decade have led a number of former leading enthusiasts of globalization to raise basic criticisms of the neo-liberal paradigm.
 In doing this, they have echoed and drawn attention to the results of economists and historians whose work undercuts the basic premises of neo-liberalism.
 This course explicates a varied collection of this work, viewed as a critique and alternative to neo-liberalism, by economic historians (e.g., Hobsbawn, Williams, Arrighi, Polanyi) and economists (e.g., Palley, Taylor, Stretton, Marglin, Eatwell, MacEwan, Blecker, Brenner).
 M. Rothenberg, R. Baiman.
-Not offered 2009-10.
+Not offered 2010-11.

 24400.
 Concepts of the Self from Antiquity to the Present.
 PQ: Third- or fourth-year standing.
 This seminar explores the evolution of ideas about the nature and formation of selfhood from classical antiquity to the present.
 Along the way, we look at Greek tragedy, Stoic philosophy, early Christian texts, and the conceptual models of selfhood and self-understanding behind Descartes, Kant, Freud, Foucault, and others.
 Students should be prepared to deal extensively with scholarship on self, ethics, and community across the fields of philosophy, anthropology, psychology, and social history.
 S. Bartsch, J. Goldstein.
-Not offered 2009-10.
+Not offered 2010-11.

 24500.
-Language and Globalization. (=ANTH 27705/47905, CRPC 27500/37500, LING 27500/37500) PQ: Third- or fourth-year standing.
+Language and Globalization.
+PQ: Third- or fourth-year standing.
 Distinguishing myths from facts, this course articulates the different meanings of globalization, anchors them in a long history of socioeconomic colonization, and highlights the specific ways in which the phenomena it names have affected the structures and vitalities of languages around the world.
 We learn about the dynamics of population contact and their impact on the evolution of languages.
 S. Mufwene, W. Wimsatt.
-Not offered 2009-10; may be offered 2010-11.
+Not offered 2010-11.

 24600.
 Moments in Atheism.
 PQ: Third- or fourth-year standing.
 Atheism is as old as religion.
 As religion and its place in society have evolved throughout history, so has the standing and philosophical justification for non-belief.
 This course examines the intellectual and cultural history of atheism in Western thought from antiquity to the present.
 We are concerned with the evolution of arguments for a non-religious worldview, as well as with the attitude of society toward atheism and atheists.
 S. Bartch, Staff.
-Not offered 2009-10.
+Not offered 2010-11.